astrahalora/Astrahalora/README.md

 🎓Have a Bachelor's in Psychology and Studied Master Level Health Psychology - Research and Behavioral Optimization<br>
 🖋 Passionate Writer with over 15 years experience in creative collaborative writing (online communities)<br>
 🎨 Lifelong Hobbyist Visual Artist and Designer in various mediums<br>
 🌿 Devouring articles/media on medicine, nutrition, gaming, art, music.
+⛸ Would love to be engaged in some figure skating, roller blading, biking, ping-pong or basketball, unless you feel like teaching me something new!

 ## Tech Stack & Tools
 ![HTML5](https://img.shields.io/badge/html5-%23E34F26.svg?style=for-the-badge&logo=html5&logoColor=white)